 Bubble

-- Your app is hosted on Bubble's servers, powered by AWS for secure and scalable infrastructure that you don't have to manage.
+- Hosting: Your app runs on Bubble’s managed hosting infrastructure, with built-in security and scaling that you don’t have to manage.

 Best for: